-Company for any reason, with or without cause, and that your employment is not for any specific period of time.
-Any change to the at-will employment relationship must be by a specific, written employment.
+As a condition of your employment, you will be required to sign and abide by our Employee Nondisclosure and Assignment Agreement (the "Employee NDA") when you begin your employment.
 A copy is attached for your reference.
 As a condition of your employment, you will also be required to abide by the Company's code of conduct and other policies applicable to employees as set forth in the Company's employee handbook in effect from time to time.
 A copy will be made available to you during your employment.
 In addition, in order to comply with the Immigration Reform and Control Act of 1986, within three (3) days of your Start Date you will be required to provide sufficient documentation to verify your identity and legal authorization to work in the United States.
 Please bring with you on your Start Date, the original of one of the documents noted in List A or one document from List B and one document from List C as itemized in the enclosed "Lists of Acceptable Documents".
 If you do not have the originals of any of these documents, please contact me immediately.